 - Honor each other as human beings.
 If you have a pattern of dishonoring or disrespecting people because of who they are and what they do, rather than honoring them in spite of who they are and what they do, then you may have a hard time here.

-- Positive encouragement goes a lot further than negative criticism.
-Praise in public, criticize in private - directly with the offending party.
+- Positive encouragement goes a lot further than criticism.
+Destructive criticism doesn't have a place in our forums.

 - Don't gossip, defame, lie, make unsubstantiated claims, engage in libel or slander, or question motives.
 Don't speculate, troll, or suggest or propagate rumors.

 - Don't share private communications publicly without the author's permission.
 This includes copying and pasting/paraphrasing emails, text messages, private messages (PMs) or other private communications.

 - Give people a break.
 Life is hard.
 Don't make it harder.
 These are recreational forums, after all.

 - Do not post profanity, vulgar material, or material intended for adult or "mature" audiences.

 - Do not conduct yourself in a way that intentionally causes distress, embarrassment, unwanted attention, or other discomforts to any other individual.